 Here is what’s happening in the middle of the night, when your baby wakes up and starts crying: You jump up, as quickly as you can, and run to your baby’s room.
 You don’t want your baby to wake up too much, so as soon as you get there, you put the dummy in his mouth and start patting him back to sleep.
 Luckily it only takes him a few minutes to go back to sleep, but it’s happening 4-6 times at night.
 I’m exhausted!!
 Why can’t my baby resettle himself back to sleep?

 There are 2 big reasons why:

 2. Resettle time

-1. Sleep associations: Do you see what happened?
+Do you see what happened?
 Every time your baby wakes, he started crying, because he is unable to go back to sleep without your help.
 He needs something (dummy, patting, feeding) from you (external) to help him to go back to sleep.
-He is unable to self sooth.
-The only way he is going to learn how to self sooth is by identifying all the things (dummy, patting, feeding) he needs from you to go back to sleep, you need to say “good-bye” to it and then you need to teach your baby how to self sooth.
+He is unable to self-soothe.
+The only way he is going to learn how to self soothe is by identifying all the things (dummy, patting, feeding) he needs from you to go back to sleep, you need to say “good-bye” to it and then you need to teach your baby how to self soothe.